infinitespace-studios/XamarinLegacyDynamicAssetsExample/README.md

 Next you need an `AndroidManifest.xml` file.
 This is where you define how they "Feature" will be installed via the `dist:module` and `dist:delivery` elements.

-IMPORTANT: The `dist:title` MUST contain a string resource value which exists in the main application `strings.xml`.
-It should NOT reference a resource in the "Feature".
-This is the value which google will use to display to the user before the "Feature" is installed.
-So it has to exist in the main app.

-The `application` element in this `AndroidManifest.xml` must have the `android:hasCode` value set to `false`.
-This is because we only support "Dynamic Asset Delivery" features.
-These only include `Assets` and cannot include any `code` or `resources`.
+IMPORTANT: The `dist:type` MUST be set to `asset-pack`!

 The `package` attriute on the `manifest` element MUST match the value of the main application.
-And finally the `featureSplit` value is the name which the "Feature" will be called in the final package and when you install via the `SplitInstallManager` API.
+And finally the `split` value is the name which the "Feature" will be called in the final package and when you install via the `AssetPackManager` API.
 This is not user facing.

 ## Installing a Feature